In the Copy and Supply Rooms

 Recycle Paper Products

 Paper and paperboard account for 25% of municipal solid waste.
 Recycling paper products—including newspapers, paperboard boxes (like envelope and tissue boxes), cardboard boxes, junk mail, and office paper—saves money.
 That's because recycling paper fiber is cheaper than growing, harvesting, and processing trees.
 Every ton of office paper recycled can save the energy equivalent of 322 gallons of gasoline.

 Change Your Settings

 Today, there are over 170 million imaging machines (copiers, printers, scanners, all-in-one devices, fax machines, and mailing machines) in U.S. buildings.
 Together, these units consume 30 billion kWh each year, which is more than 1% of the electricity consumption in U.S. buildings.
-If all imaging equipment in the United States was ENERGY STAR, we could save more than $1 billion in electricity costs.
+If all imaging equipment in the United States was ENERGY STAR, we could save more than $32 million in electricity costs.
 Activating standby settings on equipment such as copiers, laser printers, fax machines, and others can reduce energy usage by diminishing the power when the device is not in use.
 Also set equipment to “duplex,” allowing printing on both sides, which can cut paper cost nearly in half.

 Reuse Office Supplies